Skip to content

 1

-There’s a pair called Hong Kong – Taiwan, which I often use.
-In this case, the provider routes your traffic through the server in Hong Kong, that server applies encryption, and then the traffic goes through the server in Taiwan to be encrypted again, making your connection significantly more secure.
+There’s a pair called Sweden–Denmark.
+In this case, the provider routes your traffic through the server in Sweden, that server applies encryption, and then the traffic goes through the server in Denmark to be encrypted again, making your connection significantly more secure.

-Some provider, like Surfshark, offers the ability to customize MultiHop (Double VPN).
+Some providers, like Surfshark, offer the ability to customize MultiHop (Double VPN).
 In this case, you can choose both servers and select the exact locations for your connection to be routed.
-People like Double VPN because of its security and privacy.
+People like Double VPN because of its amplification of security and privacy.

-However, many users don’t want to use it because it demands more computing resources and above all, influences the connection speed negatively.
-Later in our Double VPN explanation article, we’ll talk about its pros and cons – for now, let’s focus on explaining it further.
+However, many users don’t want to use it because it demands more computing resources and, above all, adversely influences the connection speed.
+Later in our Double VPN (Multi-Hop) explanation article, we’ll talk about its pros and cons – for now, let’s focus on explaining it further and dissecting it completely.

 How Does Double VPN Work?

-Now that you know what is Double VPN, let’s talk about how exactly it works.
-To make sure you really understand the meaning of Double VPN and its workflow, let’s first see how a regular VPN connection works.
+Now that you know what is Double VPN, let’s see how it works.
+To make sure you understand the meaning of Double VPN and its workflow, let’s first learn how a regular VPN connection works.

 How-Does-A-VPN-Work